danhans42/nxflash/README.md

 # NXFLASH

-NXFLASH is a utility for the Sony Playstation.
-It allows you to flash the EEPROM of a cheat cartridge from a CD or via SIO (serial) as well as via parallel using xkiller (untested).

 <p align="center">
   <img src="https://psx0.files.wordpress.com/2019/06/outfile.png">
 </p>

+NXFLASH is a utility for the Sony Playstation.
+It allows you to flash the EEPROM of a cheat cartridge from a CD or via SIO (serial) as well as via parallel using xkiller (untested).

 It uses a basic serial cable for communication, no handshaking required(just Rx/Tx/Gnd).
-You can also use an offical Yaroze serial cable or a Sharklink Cable - but I wouldnt bother unless you already own one.
+You can also use an offical Yaroze serial cable or a Sharklink Cable - but I wouldnt bother with those unless you already own one and really want to use an old DB9 serial port.

 ## Introduction